TOUR OVERVIEW

 This tour is ideal for travelers who want a real mountain experience without technical climbing.
 The route includes several trekking days, local guesthouse stays and support from experienced local guides.

-Who This Trek Is For (and Who It’s Not)
+Who Mestia to Ushguli Trek Is For (and Who It’s Not)

 This is a moderate-to-challenging route.
 You don’t need mountaineering experience, technical gear, or Himalayan ambitions — but you do need to be comfortable walking 6–8 hours a day over uneven mountain terrain for four consecutive days, with one day involving significant elevation gain and a river crossing.